 Lynchburg is a larger medium-sized city located in the state of Virginia.
 With a population of 82,168 people and 24 constituent neighborhoods, Lynchburg is the 14th largest community in Virginia.

 Lynchburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lynchburg is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lynchburg who work in office and administrative support (13.53%), sales jobs (9.54%), and teaching (7.96%).
+Overall, Lynchburg is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Lynchburg who work in office and administrative support (10.64%), teaching (9.55%), and sales jobs (9.34%).

 Also of interest is that Lynchburg has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lynchburg in 2010 was $21,650, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $86,600 for a family of four.
+The per capita income in Lynchburg in 2018 was $23,863, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $95,452 for a family of four.
 However, Lynchburg contains both very wealthy and poor people as well.

 The most common language spoken in Lynchburg is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.